 Insight

-After Darzi: What does the 10-year plan need to deliver?
+After Darzi: What does the NHS 10-year plan need to deliver?

 Since Lord Darzi’s ‘Independent Investigation of the NHS in England’ was published last week, we have seen a flurry of reflections, commentary and summaries of the report and its findings.
 The report and analysis behind it are comprehensive and compelling, drawing responses from the Prime Minister and Secretary of State that set a clear expectation of change.
 However, the NHS has been here before and failed to deliver.
 In this article we explore what needs to be different this time and the key shifts that should be considered in the forthcoming NHS 10-year plan.